 If you’ve spent any time on Qgiv’s blog, you know that we’ve got a ton of resources for people and organizations who are looking to raise more money and ask for donations.

 Whether you’re asking for monetary donations, volunteer time, or in-kind donations, our tips can help guide you toward fundraising success.
 We’ll be reviewing the following:

-1. Determine which companies you should ask.
+1. Determine which companies you should ask

 A good place to start is businesses in your local community.

-Well, local businesses have a much more vested interest in the well-being of your community.
+Local businesses have a much more vested interest in the well-being of your community.
 They live there too, and they want to see positive changes in their area.

 Depending on where your organization is based, though, local businesses might not have a massive amount of money to give to your organization.